-Our business depends on our vendor partner relationships and the terms of the agreements governing those relationships.
+Our business depends on our vendor partner and wholesale distributor relationships and the terms of the agreements governing those relationships.

 Our solutions portfolio includes products and services from OEMs, software publishers and cloud providers.
 We are authorized by these vendor partners to sell all or some of their products and services via direct marketing activities.
 Our authorization with each vendor partner is subject to specific terms and conditions regarding such things as sales channel restrictions, product return privileges, services performance commitments, price protection policies, purchase discounts and vendor partner programs and funding, including purchase rebates, sales volume rebates, purchasing incentives and cooperative advertising reimbursements.
-However, we do not have any long-term contracts with our vendor partners and many of these arrangements are terminable upon notice by either party.
-A reduction in vendor partner programs or funding or our failure to timely react to changes in vendor partner programs or funding could have an adverse effect on our business, results of operations or cash flows.
+However, our contracts with our vendor partner programs or funding or our failure to timely react to changes in vendor partner programs or funding could have an adverse effect on our business, results of operations or cash flows.
 In addition, a reduction in the amount or a change in the terms of credit granted to us by our vendor partners could increase our need for, and the cost of, working capital and could have an adverse effect on our business, results of operations or cash flows.